Quiet German town mourns 18 young lives lost in Alps plane crash

 By Oliver Barth

-HALTERN AM SEE, Germany The deaths of 16 teenage students and two young teachers in the Germanwings plane crash in the French Alps left the lakeside town of Haltern am See in a state of shock on Wednesday, with the German nation sharing in their mourning and grief.
+HALTERN AM SEE, Germany, March 25 The deaths of 16 teenage students and two young teachers in the Germanwings plane crash in the French Alps left the lakeside town of Haltern am See in a state of shock on Wednesday, with the German nation sharing in their mourning and grief.

-A tranquil and tidy town of 37,000 that until Tuesday seemed to be a haven from the world's dangers, Haltern am See came to a halt after news that 14 girls, two boys and two teachers on a Spanish language exchange program were not coming home.

 "On Tuesday last week we sent off 16 happy, young people with two happy, young teachers on a journey," said Ulrich Wessel, headmaster of the Joseph-Koenig-Gymnasium high school.